-In a study of the forsterite inclusions in Cumberland Falls, Kuehner et al. (2016) ascertained that they are petrologic type 6, compared to the F chondrites Acfer 370, NWA 7135, and El Médano 301 which are petrologic type 3/4.
-Results of O-isotope analyses for the Cumberland Falls inclusions, NWA 7135, and El Médano 301 show that the values overlap and establish a unique trend line between the ordinary chondrites and the TFL (see diagram below).
+Through studies of the chondritic inclusions in Cumberland Falls, the petrologic type was ascertained by Binns (1969) to be mostly type 3 and 4, and by Kuehner et al. (2016) to be type 6.
+By comparison, the F chondrites Acfer 370, NWA 7135 are petrologic type 3/4, and El Médano 301 is petrologic type 4.
+Results of O-isotope analyses for the Cumberland Falls inclusions, NWA 7135, and El Médano 301 show that the values overlap and establish a unique trend line between the ordinary chondrites and the TFL (see oxygen isotope diagrams below).
 See the NWA 7135 page for further information regarding these forsterite inclusions in Cumberland Falls and their association with this F chondrite grouplet.